Go

 300 and the swing to the Right

-Rambo was the Republican story.
+Rambo was the Republican manifesto.
 With his policy isolationism and unilateral power he was the American symbol of spreading democracy and freedom by kicking ass and taking names, destroying the world in order to save it.

 Those good times soothed the American conscience still wracked by Vietnam, Watergate and Roe vs Wade.
-The old guard like John Schleisinger with his paranoid political thrillers about the government watching you, guilt trips like The Deer Hunter and the soliloquies to free love, not war of Warren Beatty and Barbara Streisand were passé.
+The old guard like John Schleisinger, with his paranoid political thrillers about the government watching you, guilt trips like The Deer Hunter and the soliloquies to free love, not war of Warren Beatty and Barbara Streisand were passé.

 The good times continued under Clinton, but he was more interested in chasing tail than sending the army overseas to blow countries off the face of the map.
 The romantic comedy flourished under Clinton's term – we all wanted to be young, hip, live in New York loft apartments and fall in love.

 Since then, movies have swung distinctly towards the right again.
-Gregor Jordan's 2001 film Buffalo Soldiers was an expensive failure less because it was an uninteresting film than because in the early 21st century nobody wanted to see movies about American soldiers goofing off and selling drugs when they were the only ones protecting us against the terrorist hordes who hated us.
+Gregor Jordan's 2001 film Buffalo Soldiers was an expensive failure less because it was an uninteresting film than because in the early 21st century, nobody wanted to see movies about American soldiers goofing off and selling drugs when they were the only ones protecting us against the terrorist hordes who hated us.

 They sounded like strong messages Hollywood wouldn't be cowed – especially not as one of the Democratic party's traditional heartlands.
 They'd give Rove his meeting and then chortle behind their hands at him as he walked away.

+But more than five years later, Hollywood is indeed propagandising the War on Terror.
+If the 1980s was the action decade and the 1990s the rom-com decade, so far the noughties has been the war movie decade.
 And not the war-is-hell kind of movies like All Quiet on the Western Front and Gallipoli, either.
 Can you see Platoon – a film that questions America's involvement in an unpopular military offensive – getting made in this political climate?
+What happened?

-But somewhere along the way – somewhere between The Last Samurai, Troy, Alexander and every other big battle sequence movie, the war film morphed into a war-for-glory film.
+And somewhere along the way – somewhere between The Last Samurai, Troy, Alexander and every other big battle sequence movie, the war film morphed into a war-for-glory film.
+The war movies of our time are the equivalent of 1940s newsreels singing the glorious praises of our boys at the front, holding back those godless hordes.

-Zack Snyder wasn't at the meetings with Karl Rove – in late 2001 he was just another TV ad director.
+Zack Snyder wasn't at the meetings with Karl Rove.
+In late 2001 he was just another TV ad director.
 So who enlisted him to promote the uniquely American story of fighting on long after everyone else can see how hopeless the situation is?

-So until then, do 800 press-ups, oil down your pectorals, grit your teeth and roar as loud as you can; 'tonight... we dine... in hell!!'
+So until then, do 800 press-ups, oil down your pectorals, grit your teeth and roar as loud as you can; 'tonight... we dine... in hell!!

-© 2011-2012 Filmism.net.
+© 2011-2023 Filmism.net.
 Site design and programming by psipublishinganddesign.com | adambraimbridge.com | humaan.com.au